qwikk123/f1bot/README.md

   <p align="center">
     A Formula 1 Discord bot made in Kotlin with <a href="https://github.com/DV8FromTheWorld/JDA">JDA<a/> and the <a href="https://ergast.com/mrd/">Ergast</a> api.
     <br />
+      If you want to test the bot you can use this <a href = "https://discord.com/api/oauth2/authorize?client_id=1091027933298180137&permissions=8&scope=bot+applications.commands">invite link.</a>
   </p>
 </div>